Aether-FGFS/Bombable-Carriers-Ships/README.md

 This are Bombable Carriers and Ships for Flightgear Flight Simulator and Bombable-6.0 addon.
 ____________________________________________________________________________________________

-To use Bombable-Carriers-Ships, install Bombable-5.0 updated by Helijah.
+To use Bombable-Carriers-Ships, install Bombable-6.0.
 Install it as addon module into Flightgear.

 Installation of Bombable-Carriers-Ships: